 Where to rent a washing machine or other white goods appliance

-There are possibly many independents renting out reconditioned appliances on a small scale, but for more organised companies renting new appliances and having a large backup service to look after them you might want to check out Forbes Rentals who advertise on my appliance rental page.
+For a professionally organised company renting new appliances and having a large backup service to look after them you might want to check out Forbes Rentals who advertise on my appliance rental page.